 So what’s the difference between features and benefits?
 To get started, let’s take a look at the definitions of what features and benefits actually are.

-A feature is something that your product has or is.
+Simply, a feature is something that your product has or is.
 For SaaS companies, this is typically functionality offered by a software program that enables users to do something.
 Other examples of product features might include razors with five-blade heads, power drills with interchangeable bits, fridges that can make crushed ice etc. You get the idea.

 Going back to software, a feature of WordStream Advisor, for example, is the 20-Minute PPC Work Week, an intelligent system of unique, personalized recommendations based on users’ account data that identifies areas of AdWords and Bing Ads accounts in which immediate improvements can be made.